minprog/prog-project/info/10 Syllabus.md

 We also expect you to liberally share your knowledge with other students and at the same time ask lots of questions.
 For some topics that pertain to most students, there will be small workshops taught by the staff.
 We expect you to attend these if you need to.

-### Attend many guest lectures ###
+### Attend guest lectures ###

-During the month, several guest lectures will take place.
+During the month, some guest lectures will take place.
 These lectures will help you get ideas on how to make your project even better and what to do when the projects are over.
 Lectures normally take place at 14:00 in the afternoon.
 You are allowed to miss one of these lectures, but as a general rule, you need to attend them all.

 ### Create a process book documenting your project ###